Summer Observations

 - 3 min read

 This summer, I had the opportunity to engage in fascinating cybersecurity research.
-This has prompted me to dive into the field further and explore the ways in which natural language processing (NLP) can be used to help enhance it.
+This has prompted me to dive deeper into the field and explore how natural language processing (NLP) can enhance it.

 Next, NLP is very helpful for analyzing logs.
-Logs refer to the digital records of system activity, and they allow security teams to understand system errors and investigate attacks.
+Logs are digital records of system activity that allow security teams to understand system errors and investigate attacks.
 However, in their raw form, these logs are usually voluminous and unstructured.
-While traditional methods of parsing logs rely on fixed rules, these do not work well when the log formats undergo changes unless the rules are consistently updated too.
-Instead, NLP-based models, like CyBERT, treat logs like language and allow for the identification of unusual behaviour even when the format differs by relying on deeper contextual understanding and generalization of patterns.
-This reduces manual maintenance and enables security teams to gain insights in a clearer and faster manner.
+While traditional methods of parsing logs rely on fixed rules, these do not work well when log formats change, unless the rules are consistently updated as well.
+Instead, NLP-based models, like CyBERT, treat logs as language and can identify unusual behavior even when the format differs by relying on deeper contextual understanding and pattern generalization.
+This reduces manual maintenance and enables security teams to gain insights more clearly and quickly.

 Lastly, NLP can improve the efficiency and accuracy of threat intelligence.
 There is an overwhelming number of threat intelligence sources available on the Internet, from blogs to dark web forums and even social media.
-Although these are all very valuable in providing insight into current and future potential cyberthreats, the sheer amount of data and the fact that many sources are in languages other than English make it hard for human analysts to interpret the information optimally.
-Hence, NLP algorithms can help by scanning through the sources and extracting patterns, drawing connections between attacks and noting other relevant information about emerging threats.
+Although these are all very valuable for providing insight into current and future cyberthreats, the sheer volume of data and the fact that many sources are in languages other than English make it difficult for human analysts to interpret the information optimally.
+Hence, NLP algorithms can help by scanning sources, extracting patterns, drawing connections between attacks, and noting other relevant information about emerging threats.
 These threats can even be categorized by severity or other common themes, which allows cybersecurity teams to prioritize their response efforts and reduce the risk of overlooking potential harm.

-Overall, it is clear that there are numerous applications of natural language processing to cybersecurity.
-While it is not a perfect solution to tackle all cyberthreats, the intersection between NLP and cybersecurity is an area of research that will only continue to grow as machine learning models and artificial intelligence capabilites become more complex.
+Overall, it is clear that natural language processing has numerous applications in cybersecurity.
+While it is not a perfect solution for tackling all cyberthreats, the intersection of NLP and cybersecurity is an area of research that will only continue to grow as machine learning models and artificial intelligence capabilities become more complex.

 Credit: M K Pavan Kumar (Medium)